ttoommxx/grammafy/README.md

 python3 grammafy.py
 ```
 Select the main tex file by navigating with the arrows and pressing enter on it.
 The [terminal file manager](https://github.com/ttoommxx/pylePicker) was written with the help of AI (ChatGPT).

+If you want the latest hotfixes, clone the main branch of this GitHub page.

 ## debugging mode